Biography

 Previous performances

 In 2022, Ikuko premiered To-o-ne for shakuhachi and piano by Yasunoshin Morita with the shakuhachi player Suizan Jean-François Lagrost.
-This project was part of her practice-based research on the performance of practice of ma in concert art music, generously supported by the Royal Musical Association and The Great Britain Sasakawa Foundation.
+This project was part of her practice-based research on the performance practice of ma in concert art music, generously supported by the Royal Musical Association and The Great Britain Sasakawa Foundation.
 During 2019–2020, as part of the Japanese Embassy’s “Japan-UK Season of Culture” programme, Ikuko performed piano recitals entitled “Japan in the West; the West in Japan”, a programme consisting of works inspired by Japan and Japanese culture (e.g. music and aesthetics) by European, American, and Japanese composers.
 This included the premiere performance of a haiku-inspired piece, Local Music for piano and harmonica, written for Ikuko by the British composer Joe Cutler.

 Research and Scholarly activities